 Deep Packet Inspection (DPI)

-Besides security issues, in this dynamic time of communication, mobile network operators are continually evaluating innovative solutions to stay afloat.
-CSPs find it challenging to access to the customer’s unique data which can help you improve customer service, build loyalty with existing customers and get on the new customer's list of preferred providers.
+Besides security issues, in this dynamic time of communication, communication service providers (CSPs) are continually evaluating innovative solutions to stay afloat.
+CSPs find it challenging to access the customer’s unique data which can help improve customer service, build loyalty with existing customers and get on the new customer's list of preferred providers.

 Deep packet inspection (DPI) is an advanced monitoring technique and a useful application for telcos.
 The main advantage of DPI is that it provides most accurate information on bandwidth as it reads the packet.
 Analyzing digital traffic can reveal some very useful insights and help telcos to identify general consumer behavior.
 For instance, how long customers stay at a location, how often is a customer joining a specific location, which transport medium is the customer using to come to a location.
 Based on this information it is possible to optimize the availability of resources.
 By studying metadata using deep packet inspection (DPI), network specialists can learn how best to optimise servers to reduce overhead, detect hackers, combat malware, and get intimate details about user behavior.